Everyone is dreaming of becoming a successful entrepreneur, so you need to execute a great startup strategy to excel.

 Ideally, you should identify customer needs which your business can satisfy better than your existing competitors, because of the competitive advantages of your business, which distinguish you from the rest.

 The most important part of your market study has to deal with pricing.
-Once you’ve identified your target market, and their needs, you need to find out how many paying customers are there to buy your products and services.
+Once you’ve identified your target market and their needs, see how many paying customers are there to buy your products and services.
 What are they prepared to pay for?
 Lower costs, better products, or both?

 This should help you to determine whether you can profitably offer your products and services in this market and the pricing that you can hope to achieve.